 The SADC Energy Ministerial Task Force (EMTF) on Implementation of Power Sector Programmes convened an emergency meeting at Boipuso Hall in Gaborone, Botswana on the 21st February 1008.
 In the absence of the Chairperson of SADC EMTF, the 2008.
-In the absence of the Chairperson of SADC EMTF, the 2008.
-In the absence of the Chairperson of SADC EMTF, the 2009.
-Minister of Mines and Energy of the Republic of Namibia, Mr. Minister of Mines and Energy and Power Development Michael Nyambuya, Minister of Energy and Power Development of the Republic of Zimbabwe and opened by Honourable P. H. K. Kedikilwe, Minister of Minerals, Energy and Water Resources, Rotswana.
+In the absence of the Republic of Namibia, Mr. Minister of Mines and Energy of the Republic of Namibia, Mr. Minister of Mines and Energy and Power Development Michael Nyambuya, Minister of Energy and Power Development of the Republic of Zimbabwe and opened by Honourable P. H. K. Kedikilwe, Minister of Minerals, Energy and Water Resources, Botswana.
 The Executive Secretary of SADC, H.E.
 Dr. Tomaz Salomao also gave brief remarks on the status of the power supply situation in the SADC region.